 The answer is yes.
 You can become a leader building stronger, more powerful environmental and sustainability education programs, to grow the impact of your organization.

 In fact, this work is critically needed.
 Today’s generation of American kids are suffering from what the author Richard Louv calls “nature deficiency syndrome.”
 In one study of more than 800 mothers, 70% recalled playing outside everyday as children.
 Yet their own kids played outside everyday in only 30% of the cases.
 And as documented by Louv in his book, Last Child in the Woods, the benefits of a strong connection to nature are immense—from “boosting mental acuity and creativity to reducing obesity and depression, from promoting health and wellness to simply having fun.”

-A Masters of Education in Environmental Education from Bard College can help you build a career engaging young people in profound life lessons from the natural world around them.
+A Master's in Environmental Education from Bard College can help you build a career engaging young people in profound life lessons from the natural world around them.
 Bard’s M. Ed. is one of a small handful of graduate programs in the US that offers a masters degree in environmental education.
 And the program structure provides you with the best possible mix of academic training, real world experience, and career development to set you on a path to success.

 About Bard’s Masters in Environmental Education

 The M.Ed. at Bard blends coursework in environmental and place-based education with a foundation in environmental science on the one hand, and masters level courses in curriculum development and childhood and adolescent psychology on the other.